CatifiedSWE/Hey-pro-data-backup/HELP_AI_IMPLEMENTATION.md

 ## Overview
 Successfully implemented AI-powered chat functionality for the HeyProData help page (`/help`) that integrates with an n8n webhook for intelligent responses.

+## ✅ FIXED: Context Token Issue (Latest Update)
+**Issue**: Section ID was regenerating on every message, preventing proper context tracking and model training.

+**Solution**: Section ID is now generated ONCE per session and persists for all messages in that conversation, allowing the AI backend to properly track context and maintain conversation continuity.

 ## Implementation Details

 ### 1. **AI Integration**